This page is part of © FOTW Flags Of The World website

 1) A term used to describe that stripe which is placed above another in a horizontally striped flag, for example: red over white as illustrated below.

-2) A term that is also used when one or more charges are placed above another or others, for example a star over a triangle as illustrated below – but see ‘above 1)’, ‘ensigned’ and ‘superimposed’.
+2) A term that is also used when one or more charges are placed above another or others – but see ‘above 1)’, ‘ensigned’ and ‘superimposed’.

 over Austria over

-National Flag of Singapore (fotw); National Flag of Austria (fotw); National Flag of Ħal Għargħur, Malta (fotw)
+National Flag of Singapore; National Flag of Austria; State Flag of Poland

 Please note with regard to 1) that use of this term is, strictly speaking, unnecessary, since the standard method of describing such flags is from top to bottom.
 The Editors suggest therefore, that it be restricted to bi-colours, and that the conventional terms be retained for horizontal tricolours, tri-bands and multi-stripes, however, also please note that its use in describing a flag of more than two stripes is not unknown.